sreejakr/NEON-Lidar-Data-Processing/README.md

 # NEON LiDAR Data Processing using R

+This script performs a Canopy Height Model (CHM) analysis using LiDAR data from the National Ecological Observatory Network (NEON).
+It downloads, processes, and analyzes CHM data from the Bartlett Experimental Forest (BART) site for 2019 and 2022, detecting forest height changes.

 ## What is LiDAR?
 LiDAR (Light Detection and Ranging) is a remote sensing technology that uses laser pulses to measure distances and create 3D point clouds of the environment.